msv-lab/f1x/doc/Manual.md

 ### Testing framework ###

 f1x needs to be able to execute an arbitrary test and to identify if this test passes or fails.
-To abstract over testing frameworks, f1x uses the following concepts:
+To abstract over testing frameworks, f1x uses the following entities:

 - A set of unique test identifiers (e.g. "test1", "test2", ...)
 - A test driver executable that accepts a test identifier as the only argument, runs the corresponding test, and terminates with zero exit code if and only if the test passes.